 Snorkel breathing:

 Put your snorkel in your mouth and let your lips seal around it, bite gently on the nipples of the mouthpiece.
 Now breathe slowly and deeply.
-If your snorkel was submerged there is no need to take it out of your mouth to clear it from water, just exhale forcefully in your snorkel when back on the surface while tilting your head slightly backward.
+If your snorkel is submerged there is no need to take it out of your mouth to clear it from water, just exhale forcefully in your snorkel when back on the surface while tilting your head slightly backward.
 To avoid breathing in remaining splash water, use your tongue as a splash-guard, by placing the tip of your tongue on the roof of your mouth.
-Now breathe carefully past water which is remaining in your snorkel.
+Now breathe carefully past water that is remaining in your snorkel.

 Swimming: